DanalEstes/TAMV/README.md

 # TAMV
 TAMV.py = Tool Align Machine Vision - for Duet based tool changing 3D printers.

-* Runs on the Pi that has the USB camera (Sorry, no PiCam at this moment)
+* Runs on the Pi that has the USB or Pi camera
 * Requires network connection to DUET RepRap V2 or V3 based printer.
 * This MAY be, but is not required to be, the Pi in a Duet3+Pi configuration
 * Requires OpenCV installed on the Pi.